Zoliswa Kota-Mpeko: Hiatus from Parliament: 2019–2021

 In the May 2019 general election, Kota-Mpeko was ranked 133rd on the ANC's national party list, and she lost her seat in the National Assembly.
 Over the next two years, she took a hiatus from frontline politics.
 She remained active in the Western Cape ANC: in August 2019, Marius Fransman's leadership corps was dissolved, and Kota-Mpeko was appointed to the 30-member interim committee, headed by Lerumo Kalako, that led the provincial party thereafter.

 At the same time, amaBhungane reported that Kota-Mpeko became an important figure in Iqbal Survé's business empire: having served on the board of Survé's Sekunjalo Investments before her appointment as a deputy minister, she had been appointed as a director of six different Survé-linked companies on 1 March 2019 in the run-up to the election.
-One of them was 4Plus, a tech company of which she became board chairperson; she led an investment company called Womens Technology Investments which had a controlling stake in 4Plus.
+One of them was 4Plus, a tech company of which she became board chairperson; she led an investment company called Women's Technology Investments which had a controlling stake in 4Plus.
 In 2020 and 2021, amaBhungane claimed that 4Plus was being used to distribute Public Investment Corporation funding to Survé's business interests.